Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 Now we will build a tiny product API that lets us:
 * Add a new product using POST
 * Fetch a product by ID using a route parameter
-* Search products by name using a query string

 This simulates how real APIs work.
 For example: